passes-org/passes/docs/packages/reqs/quickstart.md

 const { status } = await PassProviders.providePass('https://my-pass-provider.com', 'optional-user-id');

 if (status === 'accepted') {
-  // Future Pass Requests to this user will be sent to your Pass Provider for handling }
+  // Future Pass Requests to this user will be sent to https://my-pass-provider.com for handling }
 ```